Today we are going to discover the most beautiful Divi sites in the food sector!

 Food Divi Sites #6: Luv A Coffee

-Let's stay a little bit in the land of kangaroos for this site dedicated to a coffee shop in the city of Emerald (Queensland state in Australia).
-This is a very nice one page site with a clean design.
+Let's stay a bit in the land of kangaroos for this site dedicated to a coffee shop in the city of Emerald (Queensland state in Australia).
+This is a very nice one page site with a pure design.

-We start with the full-page logo, followed by sections focused on the map (breakfast, lunch, kids, drinks).
+We start with the full page logo, followed by sections focusing on the menu (breakfast, lunch, kids, drinks).

-The site concludes with the contact section (visit us), which is quite classically composed of a contact form and a full-width google map.
+The site concludes with the contact section (visit us), which includes a classic contact form and a full size google map.

 - background photos to separate sections

-- the full width mini-gallery between the drinks and the contact area
+- the full-width mini-gallery between the drinks part and the contact part

-- the sticky menu that refocuses when scrolling and deleting social network buttons
+- the sticky menu that refocuses when scrolling and the deletion of social network buttons

-Of course, these can be found at the end, along with the coordinates of the establishment.
+These are of course found at the end, along with the contact details of the establishment.

-The success of the Luv A Coffee website is due to its simplicity and consistency.
-The essential is there, no useless content, a presentation that is sober, efficient and aesthetic at the same time.
+The success of the Luv A Coffee website is due to its simplicity and coherence.
+The essential is there, no useless content, a sober, efficient and aesthetic presentation

 Notable plugin used: Food Menu Pro.

-You're not using Divi yet?
-Don't hesitate any longer!
+Not using Divi yet?
+Don't hesitate!
 Discover the Divi theme here !

-Food industry sites under Divi #7: Buttermilk Sky Pie Shop
+Food sector sites under Divi #7: Buttermilk Sky Pie Shop

-Let's change hemisphere again and cross an ocean again...
-And this time let's go to the south of the United States where there is a small chain of tea/coffee shops: Buttermilk Sky.
+Let's change hemisphere again and cross an ocean...
+And let's go this time to the south of the United States where we find a small chain of tea and coffee shops: Buttermilk Sky.

-Their Divi website is a great success for several reasons:
+Their Divi site is a great success for several reasons:

-- the full width video from the reception desk, very well done and highlighted
+- the full-width video at the reception desk, very well done and highlighted

 - smooth and progressive display of images when scrolling